 This type of play is when a child will play with other children with a similar “goal” in mind.
 During crafting time, a group of kids are talking and playing with dyed uncooked pasta shells.
 They decide to work together as a team to build the same thing, a beautiful holiday necklace for their teacher.
 This illustration, as well as playing board games, is an example of co-operative play.

-Here are three tips to help your child follow these developmental stages and learn to play successfully!
+To help your child follow these developmental stages and learn to play successfully, try using these three tips!

 What are some ways you encourage play with your children?
-What are some of your favorite family games?
-How do you facilitate play during play dates?
+What are your favorite family games?
+How do you facilitate play during your child’s play dates?
 Tell us how you have used the Play Mat for developing play. #ezpzfun #playmat #play #developmental

 Dawn Winkelmann, M.S, CCC-SLP